Your toddler is 19 months old!

 Parents ask, What should my 19-month-old be doing?
 Here are some milestones your 19-month-old may have hit or may be working on:

 • Walking.
 Your toddler can probably run, climb and bend over to pick up a toy from a standing position.

 • Speech.
 Your little chatterbox might be able to say 10 to 20 words.
 If they can't, it may not be cause for concern, but it's worth bringing up to the pediatrician.
 One common cause for a speech delay is trouble hearing.

 • Teething.
 Watch out for teething discomfort, as the upper cuspids and lower second molars tend to break through around this time.

 • Potty Training.
 Keep talking up the potty and read a few board books (see our favorite ones here) about potty training to psych up your 19-month-old for this upcoming milestone.

 Your 19-month-old may be exhibiting some challenging and encouraging behaviors.
 Tap below for advice on dealing with:

 • Separation Anxiety.
-At this age, your kid might become more aware of being away from you and may make a scene—especially if she's hungry, tired or sick.
+At this age, your kid might become more aware of being away from you and may make a scene—especially if they're hungry, tired or sick.
 Though it's tempting to linger at day care drop-off, it's best to make goodbyes quick and stick with a routine.
 Reassure your child you'll be back and be specific about when.

 • Manners.
 If you lead by example, your child may pick up basic manners.
 This generally comes in the form of words like “peas,” “tankoo” and “scoosme.”